Education and Community Engagement Volunteer opportunities

 Participatory science projects

 Participatory science projects are a great way for people of all backgrounds - scientific or not - to connect with nature and contribute to important scientific research on a regular basis.
 Volunteers on these projects collect data under the direction of site scientists and contribute to large, long-term scientific projects.
 Most projects involve a training day as well as a regular commitment to follow protocols and conduct fieldwork.
-The time commitment varies by project and can be adjusted somewhat to fit your schedule but may require regularly-occuring, on-going responsibilities.
+The time commitment varies by project and can be adjusted somewhat to fit your schedule but may require regularly-occurring, on-going responsibilities.
 This is a great opportunity to participate in scientific research and to earn hours you may need for Master Naturalist or similar volunteer programs!
 No science background required, but may be helpful depending on the project.
 Youth under 18 must be accompanied by an adult.
 Please contact Kara Baldwin (baldwink@umn.edu) for information on upcoming opportunities.

 Expand all